Creating greater gender diversity in tech

 Project F helps organisations, large and small, to achieve sustainable gender equality in their tech teams for long-term health.

-Subscribe for bi-monthly bite-sized DEI news and insights to inform and spark change:
+Subscribe for fortnightly bite-sized DEI news and insights:

 Woman in blue and white striped shirt